Personal Allowance – 60% Income Tax!

 Based on the current standard personal allowance, this means that anyone with income over £122,000 will lose their personal allowance completely.
 This means that an additional £11,000 of income for such high earners is now being taxed at 40% or even 45%, whereas before this date it was not taxed at all.
 45% on this £11,000 could mean additional income tax of £4,950.

 This means that the effective marginal tax rate on earnings between £100,000 and £120,000 is a whopping 60%!
 For those with earnings over £100K, there are certainly several immediate financial planning opportunities worth considering to avoid some or all of this 60% tax rate tax – the so called ‘Personal Allowance Trap’.

 1. Annual gross personal pension contributions for example may be deducted from total annual earned income for the calculation of adjusted income.

 2. Certain donations to charity that qualify for gift aid can also reduce total income

 3. Certain other investment structures qualify for significant tax rebates which can serve to offset the effect of this increased tax on income.
-Timing and suitability are key here but securing tax refunds from HMRC that exceed the additional taken is often possible.

 4. Moving investments that generate income from taxed to tax free environments can also reduce an individual’s ‘net adjusted annual income’.